 Are There Penalties for Early Distribution from a Xxxx XXX As indicated above, earnings on your contributions, as well as amounts contributed to a Xxxx XXX as a rollover from a Traditional IRA, that are distributed before certain events are subject to various taxes.
 Please see IRS Publication 590 for further information about Xxxx XXX rules and restrictions.

-Failure to Return from Leave Any employee who has been granted any type of unpaid leave of absence and who, for any reason, fails to return to work at the expiration of said leave of absence shall be considered as having resigned her or his position with the County, and her or his position shall thereupon be declared vacated, except and unless she or he has furnished evidence that she or he was unable to return to work for reasons protected by applicable Federal or State laws.
+Failure to Return from Leave Any employee who has been granted a leave and who, for any reason, fails to return to work at the expiration of said leave shall be considered as having resigned his/her position with the County, and the position shall thereupon be declared vacated, unless the employee is on leave status protected under state/federal laws or he/she has furnished evidence that he/she was unable to return to work by reason of sickness, physical disability, or other legitimate reason beyond his/her control.